rcribeiro/workout-backend/README.md

 4. Create a pull request with a clear description of your changes.

 ## License
-This project is licensed under the [LICENSE_NAME] License.
+This project is licensed under the MIT License.

 ## Author
 Ricardo Ribeiro